Skip to content

 Adaptive Sampling

-"""Adjust sampling rate based on traffic volume"""
+Adaptive sampling adjusts the rate based on traffic volume to maintain

 Tracing Systems Architecture